 BIO 372 Developmental Biology (4 hrs.)
 How does the fertilized egg transform into an organism?
 What changes over time lead to the specialized tissues and organs of animals?
 Developmental Biology is a survey of animal development, from sperm and unfertilized egg through embryonic development.
 Molecular, cellular, genetic, and organismal topics will be included.
 This course will complement your studies of genetics, cellular, animal, and human biology as we discuss how genotype becomes phenotype.
 The laboratory will include descriptive and experimental approaches.
 Offered every other fall in even years.
-Prerequisites: BIO 114/115, BIO 124/125, and BIO 301 or with permission.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I), BIO 114/115 and BIO 301 (Or with permission).

 BIO 398 Independent Research Projects (1-4 hrs.)
 Students interested in independent reading or developing individual research projects may enroll in BIO 398 for variable credit.
 The faculty in the department strongly encourages students majoring in biology to develop and pursue at least one research project.
 This course is typically offered every semester during the academic year.
-Prerequisites: BIO 124/125, 114/115, and permission of the department chair
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I) and BIO 114/115, as well as permission of the department chair.

 BIO 403 Microbiology (4 hrs.)
 This course serves as an introduction to the structure, physiology, pathogenicity and ecology of microorganisms, particularly the bacteria and viruses.
 Laboratory work involves effective use of the microscope, staining procedures, handling of pure cultures, analysis of bacterial physiology and identification of unknown bacteria.
 This course is typically offered once each academic year in the spring semester.
-Prerequisites: BIO 124/125 and 114/115, and CHM 114/115.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I), BIO 114/115, and CHM 114/115.

 BIO 404 Biochemistry (4 hrs.)
 This course is an advanced survey course for students who expect to continue graduate study in biology or continue on to a professional career in a health-related field.
 Topics include a detailed study of the structure of biological molecules and the function of enzymes, followed by a survey of basic intermediary metabolism.
 The laboratory is a project-based laboratory incorporating many of the principles covered in lecture.
 This course is typically offered once each academic year in the spring semester.
-Prerequisites: CHM 314, 315, 324, and 325 (CHM 324 & 325 can be taken concurrently with BIO 404), BIO 124/125 and 114/115.
+Prerequisites: CHM 314, 315, 324, and 325 (CHM 324 & 325 can be taken concurrently with BIO 404), BIO 124/125 (or BIO 100 General Biology I) and BIO 114/115.

 BIO 415 Human Gross Anatomy (4 hrs.)
 Students will complete a human dissection, as a team, with a minimum of 6 hours of contact per week.
 The dissection will be completed as it would in a medical school gross anatomy course, to include a complete regional dissection.
 Additionally, an assessment of the health of the donor will be completed.
 The students will be required to share their findings with the community and in other courses as appropriate.
 This course is typically offered once each academic year in the fall semester.
-Prerequisites: BIO 124/125, BIO 114/115, and BIO 203.
+Prerequisites: BIO 124/125 (or BIO 100 General Biology I), BIO 114/115, and BIO 203 (Must have been taken at Westminster).
 The course is by application and consideration of faculty in the department, and requires instructor permission.